mircobe87/dropbox-public-ip-publisher/README.md

 # Dropbox Public IP Publisher
 *A python application used to write on your DropBox account you public ip*

-Usefull you need to reach some services exposed on internet by a dynamic ip.
+Useful you need to reach some services exposed on internet by a dynamic ip.
 In this case this little application can be run inside your private network and periodically updates a text file in your **DropBox** account putting inside it your public ip.